Arjun-Mavai/Book-App/evironmetVariable.md

 5. **Code Maintainability**: You don't have to hardcode URLs, making it easier to manage and update.

 By using environment variables like `VITE_APP_IMAGE_BASE_URL`, you can make your application more flexible and easier to manage. 🌈

+# ############ git stash notes

+Git Stash in Visual Studio Code

+Definition: Git stash is a feature in Git that allows you to temporarily save changes you've made to your working directory but do not want to commit immediately.
+It helps you switch to a different branch or commit without losing your current changes.

+Origin of the Name "Stash"
+The term "stash" comes from its similarity to stashing away something valuable.
+Just like you would put valuable items away for safekeeping, Git stash is used to save your valuable changes in a safe place while you work on something else.

+Why Do You Need Git Stash?
+Imagine you're working on a coding project, and you're in the middle of making changes.
+Suddenly, you need to switch to a different branch to fix a bug or work on a different feature.
+Here's where Git stash becomes valuable:

+Switching Branches: Git enforces a rule that you can't switch branches if you have uncommitted changes.
+You might not be ready to commit your changes, but you don't want to lose them either.

+Temporary Interruptions: Sometimes, you may need to stop working on your current task to address an urgent issue.
+Stashing your changes allows you to put your work aside temporarily and come back to it later.

+Experimenting: You might want to experiment with a different approach or solution while keeping your current work intact.